 In this tutorial, you will learn how to add custom webpack configuration within a CreateReactApp application.
 CreateReactApp is great for people new to React, or, for anyone who wants to get a ReactJS application up and running quickly.
 With a few keystrokes, you can get a site up and running with ReactJS quickly without doing anything else.
 If you want to do more complicated things, however, there is one issue.

 All of the CreateReactApp webpack configuration is hidden.
 The config is pulled into the application via an NPM package called react-scripts.
 After doing an

-This causes a dilemma... if the config is defined within an NPM then this means you can not alter or modify it.
-How then, are you meant to change if you have custom needs?
+node_modules folder, you will find all the webpack config that CreateReactApp uses.
+This causes a dilemma... if the config is defined within an NPM package, how can you update it?
+How are you meant to change it for your custom needs?
 This is where react-app-rewired comes into play.
-To install 'react-app-rewired' simply type:
+To install

-After installing the plug-in, you will want to create a new file called 'config-overrides.js' that lives within the root directory of your app, like so:
+After installing the package, create a new file and name it 'config-overrides.js'. config-overrides.js' will need to live within the root directory of your app, like so:

-Within the 'config-overrides.js' you are free to add into whatever config that you want.
-FOr example, you could create some config to bundle your CSS differently, copy the output files into a different directory, or, even add some cache-busting to the CSS and JS files, like so:
+config-overrides.js you are now free to apply whatever config changes that your little heart desires.
+For example, you could create some config to bundle your CSS differently, copy the output files into a different directory, or, even add some cache-busting to the CSS and JS files, like so:

-Using 'react-app-rewird' is very powerful and lets you customize your application so it works in production the way that you need it to work.
-Enjoy!
+react-app-rewird is very powerful and lets you customize your application so it works in production the way that you need it to work.
+Happy coding!